jpmorgan-payments/embedded-banking/embedded-components/src/core/OnboardingWizard/UI_COOKBOOK.md

 ## Introduction

 This cookbook provides guidelines for implementing a React-based web application that leverages the Digital Onboarding APIs.
-We'll focus on creating a stepper wizard layout for the onboarding process, highlighting API operations and UX best practices for each step.
+There are multiple ways how complex forms can be implemented, but we recommend to use a stepper wizard layout.
+The wizard will guide the user through the onboarding process and provide feedback on the current step.
+Advantages of the stepper wizard layout:
+- Clear progression: Users can easily see their progress through the form.
+- Reduced cognitive load: By breaking the form into manageable steps, users aren't overwhelmed by a long form.
+- Improved focus: Users can concentrate on one section at a time.
+- Better mobile experience: Each step can be optimized for mobile viewing.
+- Easier error management: Errors can be addressed at each step before proceeding.

 ## Setup

 1. Set up a new React project (Create React App or Next.js).
-2. Install dependencies: `react-query`, `axios`, `formik` (or other form library), `yup` (or other JSON schema validation library), and components library of your choice (Mantine, shadcn, Material-UI, Ant Design, etc.).
+2. Install dependencies: `react-query`, `axios`, `react-hook-form` (or other form library), `yup` (or other JSON schema validation library), and components library of your choice (Mantine, shadcn, Material-UI, Ant Design, etc.).
 3. We recommend to use Orval to generate React Query hooks and TypeScript types from the OpenAPI specification.

 ## Stepper Wizard Implementation